broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 The user provides these commit SHAs (or references the images specifically) when building the images manually.
-However, the automated builds as part of CI/CD, determine the commit SHAs automatically as the following example.
+However, the automated CI/CD builds determine the commit SHAs automatically as the following example.

 ```mermaid
 %%{init: {